shahbaaz09/Object_Detection_AI/README.md

 ```

 ## License

-This project is for educational and non-commercial use only.
+This project is licensed under the [MIT License](LICENSE).
+Feel free to use, modify, and share with proper attribution.

 ## Author
 **Shahbaaz**